graduateshotline logo

 Is IELTS and TOEFL the same?
 Can I take one instead of the other?

 IELTS and TOEFL have a lot in common but they are NOT the same.
-The tests are both for measuring the English proficiency of the candidate and has sections for Listening, Speaking, Reading and Writing.
+The tests are both for measuring the English proficiency of the candidate and have sections for Listening, Speaking, Reading, and Writing.
 To find out which exam suits your needs, contact your respective institution and enquire which exam would they prefer over the other.
-Most universities in US prefer TOEFL to IELTS but this is changing over time with more and more universities willing to accept both IELTS and TOEFL.
+Most universities in the US prefer TOEFL to IELTS but this is changing over time with more and more universities willing to accept both IELTS and TOEFL.

 When you do not show up for the test, they mark you as a ‘No Show’ candidate.
 If you inform the authorities 5 weeks earlier about the inability to write the test, they will refrain from doing so.
 On the other hand, if you are unable to attend the test and can produce a strong reason for it, they might avail you a partial refund.
 The full amount will not be refunded under any circumstance.